Shagshag/prestashop-documentation/StateCore.md

 * Visibility: **public**
 * This method is **static**.
-* This method is defined in classes\State.php line 81
+* This method is defined in [classes/State.php line 81](https://github.com/PrestaShop/PrestaShop/blob/1.6.1.1/classes/State.php#81)

 #### Arguments